alenachao/scripts/README.md

 - Google Calendar Upload: Given a CSV file of google calendar events, add them all to the user's Google Calendar.

 ## In Progress 💭:
 - Spotify Follower: Ever wonder who's not following you back?
-A script that tells you who's not following you back on Spotify
+A script that tells you who's not following you back on Spotify (wip because not feasible with spotify's current api)

 ## Future Ideas 🔮:
 - Spotify doesn't notify you when you get a new follower.
 Maybe something that emails you or notifies you the next time you open spotify if your follower count has changed.